-wwudrama is a Theatre Arts program on the Walla Walla University Campus.
-We are dedicated to creating uplifting, creative and professional theatre for the community.
+wwudrama is the Theatre Arts program on the Walla Walla University Campus.
+We are dedicated to producing uplifting, creative, and meaningful theatre for the community.

-  Beginning in 1961 Mrs. Donnie Rigby directed a stage play for the Walla Walla College women's club weekend.
-From this beginning, drama offerings expanded to a fully staged play being produced at least once a year.
+In 1961 Professor Donnie Rigby directed a stage play for the Walla Walla College women's club weekend.
+From this humble beginning, drama offerings expanded to a fully staged play being produced at least once a year.
 The rich tradition continues today, growing into two facilities and a full season, including two main stage productions, and an annual student-directed Festival of Shorts.

 Walla Walla University Campus Theatre Venues

 One of the oldest buildings still standing on campus, Village Hall is an ivy-covered icon of Walla Walla University.
 The building, with its castle-like tower, was built in 1920 as the campus church.
 It served as a church until 1971, when it became the headquarters for Walla Walla College drama.
 There have since been a few changes to the building.
 Most of the original stained glass windows remain, but the old church benches have been replaced with much more comfortable theatre-style seats.
 There is no longer an organ in the organ loft above the stage, but the space is still used, whether as a bridge to jump from or a frame for a living portrait of Queen Victoria.
 With its imposing exterior and charming interior, Village Hall is a truly beautiful space for theatre.

 Directions: Village Hall is located on the Walla Walla University Campus (204 S College Ave, College Place, WA 99324.)
 It is on College Ave directly across from the new administration building.